dfolio/dfolio.github.io/_docs/pandoc-df-thesis-template.md

 - `odt`: [LibreOffice/OpenOffice OpenDocument][odt];
 - `docx`: [Microsoft Word][docx];

+With the use of a full featured `Makefile` all the build process is performed automatically, obviously once it is [configured properly]({% link _pandoc-df-thesis-template/04_configuration.md %}#Makefile "How to configure the Makefile")!

+{: class="note disclaimer" }
+> This template is not intended to be a _standalone direct use_ template:
+> - Some packages (e.g. [Pandoc], [PP], [LaTeX]...) must be [installed]({% link _pandoc-df-thesis-template/03_installation.md %} "Installation steps") prior to take advantage of this template.
-> This template is not intended to be a standalone direct use template.
-Some basic behaviors that you may not want have been defined and hard-coded in the `Makefile`.
+> - Some basic behaviors that you may not want have been defined and hard-coded in the `Makefile`.
 To _disable_ some unwanted rules, it is necessary to know how to modify the `Makefile` properly.
-> {: class="note warning" }

 > At this time, this template is designed for mainly linux distribution.
 > Basically, with some few efforts this template can be used on another operating system (e.g. Windows and MacOS)... this is planed in future prospects (when I've got time!).